transmitterdan/s2spice/README.md

 ![LTspice schematic](Test/Screenshot%206.png)

-## Linux Usage Example
+## Windows Usage Example
 ```
-cd ~/myProjects/s2spice/Test ;go to the test folder under s2spice
+cd \myProjects\s2spice\build\Release | REM go to the Release folder under s2spice
-../build/s2spice
+s2spice.exe
 ```
-When s2spice starts the window looks like this:
+When s2spice starts the GUI window looks like this:
 ![Screenshot 1](Test/Screenshot%201.png)

-Click the "Open" button (or press ctrl-O, or use menu File->Open) In the file dialog select one of the S-parameter files supplied with s2spice and click Open button.
+Click the "Open" button (or press ctrl-O, or use menu File->Open) In the file dialog navigate to the supplied "Test" folder and select one of the S-parameter files supplied with s2spice and click Open button.
 Here we selected: AD6PS-1+___+25.S7P
 ![Screenshot 2](Test/Screenshot%202.png)

 Now simply press the 'Make LIB' and/or 'Make SYM' buttons to create Spice library file.
 The symbol created is for LTspice.

 You can open additional files and create more library files and symbols.
+For example, open file BBP-20R5+_Plus25degC.s2p and make LIB and SYM files.

+Demonstrate the newly created components using the supplied LTspice simulation file 'test.asc' found in the Test folder.
+If you created the necessary LIB and ASY files it should demonstrate the frequency response of a Mini-Circuits 6-way splitter and a bandpass filter.

+Any symbols and library files you create from your own S-parameter files can be easily added to a schematic the same way as adding any other device.
+Use the 'F2' button or the 'Component' ```NAND``` gate tool.

 ## Command Line Usage
 The program also operates from the command line.
 This allows to use s2spice in a batch file or simply when you don't need to use the GUI.